Frequently Asked Questions About NIMH Diversity and Re-entry Supplements

-- Have a doctoral degree and have had a postdoctoral or faculty position when he or she left active research.
-The program is not intended to support additional graduate training and is not intended to support career changes from non-research to research careers for individuals without prior research training.
+- The Re-entry Supplement Program is not intended to support additional graduate training, and it is not intended to support career changes from non-research to research careers for individuals without prior research training.

 - Be in complete or partial hiatus from research activities for a period of at least one year and no more than eight years due to a qualifying interruption.
-A candidate may not be currently engaged in full-time paid research activities.
+A candidate may not currently be engaged in full-time paid research activities.

-For a diversity supplement, what documentation of racial, ethnic, disability, or disadvantaged status is required?
+For a Diversity Supplement, what documentation of racial, ethnic, disability, or disadvantaged status is required?

 Racial and Ethnic Minorities